 Community college tuition is usually thousands of dollars cheaper than tuition for private and public four–year universities.
 The average in-state tuition at community colleges for 2014–2015 according to the College Board was just $3,347—two-year schools represent an outstanding way to save money.
 This total cost is only a fraction of the cost of a private college, and still thousands of dollars less than a four-year program at a state college.
 Plus, even with the relatively low rates, nearly a third of community college students receive financial aid.
 You want to save on room & board.

 There is a community college within commuting distance of 90 percent of the U.S. population, so convenience is a big selling point.
-If you have family obligations or just don't feel emotionally ready to strike out on your own, a community college can enable you to continue your education without breaking the bank.
+If you have family obligations or just don't feel financially ready to strike out on your own, a community college can enable you to continue your education without breaking the bank.
 You need to work while you're in school.